SIRAHFF/documentation/docs/source/AMBER/Tutorial-6.rst

 This tutorial shows how to use the SIRAH force field to perform a coarse grained (CG) simulation of a DMPC bilayer in explicit solvent (called WatFour, WT4).
 The main references for this tutorial are: `SIRAH Lipids <https://doi.org/10.1021/acs.jctc.9b00435>`_, and `SIRAH Tools <https://academic.oup.com/bioinformatics/article/32/10/1568/1743152>`_.
 We strongly advise you to read these articles before starting the tutorial.
+You may also find interesting `this book chapter <https://pubs.aip.org/books/monograph/137/chapter-abstract/58880922/Simulating-Transmembrane-Proteins-with-the-Coarse?redirectedFrom=fulltext>`_.

 .. note::